joagre/ratatoskr/ideas/r.md

 ```
 *Source: [color.sa](../grammar/color.sa)*

-That was boring but hopefully informative.
-A module can define as many
+That was probably boring, but hopefully informative, and the promised
+explanation looks like this:

-top-level functions as needed, whether exported or not.
-However, it's
+A module can define as many top-level functions as needed, whether
-advisable to define functions as member functions within structs to
+exported or not.
+However, it's advisable to define functions as member
-prevent cluttering of the global function namespace.
+functions within structs to prevent cluttering of the global function
+namespace.

 Only functions marked with the `export` keyword can be imported by
 other modules.